 When doing the research for this article, I noticed that the problem has been around for years.
 And apparently, it still bugs users to this day.
-In fact, this is the first problem, or irritant if you would, I noticed when I switched from Android to iOS when I was met with a clicking noise.
+This is the first problem, or irritant if you would, I noticed when I switched from Android to iOS when I was met with a clicking noise.

 So, is there a solution?
-Apparently not.
+Not.
 As I mentioned, this problem’s been around for years, and Apple still hasn’t done anything about it.
-Maybe we’ll eventually get a fix in the future, but judging on how much time has passed since this was originally reported, I’m not very optimistic.
+Maybe we’ll eventually get a fix in the future, but judging by how much time has passed since this was originally reported, I’m not very optimistic.

 Switch to haptics

-That’s right, there’s no way deal with this, so if you want your keyboard to keep clicking, you’ll just have to live with it.
-But here’s the thing, you don’t have to.
+That’s right, there’s no way to deal with this, so if you want your keyboard to keep clicking, you’ll just have to live with it.
+But here’s the thing: you don’t have to.
 I recommend completely turning off the keyboard sound and switching to haptics instead.

-Not only that you won’t develop a fear of incoming notifications, but it will also feel nice to your fingers.
+Not only that you won’t develop a fear of incoming notifications, but it will also feel nice on your fingers.
 At least that’s how I like my keyboard.

 In case you don’t know how to switch your iPhone keyboard to haptics, just follow these instructions: